AK-12: AK-15

 The AK-15 (GRAU index 6P71) is a variant of the AK-12 chambered in 7.62×39mm.
 Both the AK-12 and AK-15 have been developed by the Kalashnikov Concern under the "Ratnik" program and have been accepted into Russian military service.
-The AK-15 weighs 3.5 kg when empty, a full-length of 940 mm, a barrel length of 415 mm, barrel twist rate of 265 mm, and a standard magazine capacity of 30 rounds.
+The AK-15 weighs 3.75 kg when empty, a full-length of 940 mm, a barrel length of 415 mm, barrel twist rate of 265 mm, and a standard magazine capacity of 30 rounds.

+In January 2022, Directorate General of Defence Purchase floated a tender for 2,000 AK-15s for the Bangladesh Army.

-AK-15K
+AK-12K and AK-15K

+The AK-12K and AK-15K (Russian: АК-12К, АК-15К) are short-barrelled variants of the AK-12 and AK-15 respectively, designed for special forces and urban combat.
+Both feature a 290 mm barrel, providing improved manoeuvrability in confined spaces while retaining the ergonomics and Picatinny rails of the 2023-model AK-12.

-During the ARMY-2017 exhibition, Kalashnikov Concern displayed prototypes of the AK-15K, which is a short-barrelled variant of the AK-15.
+Kalashnikov Concern first displayed prototypes of the AK-12K and AK-15K, which are short-barrelled variants of the AK-12 and AK-15 respectively at the ARMY-2017 exhibition.

+In early 2025, the Russian Ministry of Defence ordered a large batch of the AK-12Ks for assault and airborne units, which is expected to be delivered in spring of 2025.
+On 21 May 2025, Kalashnikov Concern's CEO stated that the first batch had been shipped.
+He also noted that the rifles were ordered in MultiCam camouflage pattern.

+AK-12SK and AK-15SK

+The AK-12SK and AK-15SK (Russian: АК-12СК, АК-15СК) are sub-compact variants of the AK-12K and AK-15K respectively, which both feature a 228 mm barrel length.
+Both were unveiled at January 2025 at IDEX 2025.